 I never expected this.
 This whole activity of blogging and the blog itself feels very surreal to me.
 It is also precisely this experience that has made me a stronger person on several fronts and is the reason why I feel so lost in terms of what I want to do in life.

-I started this blog because I was a fresh, unemployed graduate itching to do something with my time.
-It had hit me how much I enjoyed stringing together theory and weaving together words when I was editing an academic article a few months back.
+I started this blog because it hit me how much I enjoyed stringing together theory and weaving together words.
 So I decided to start the blog, writing about what I believed in – a world with people from different backgrounds where difference is the norm.

-Then there is the question: Where do I want to go with writing?
-I don’t know.
-I had a copy-writing stint in a hectic Melbourne newsroom sometime ago but as I am slow at writing, I did not fit in that well.
+There is the question: Where do I want to go with writing?
 What lies ahead in the road for me as a multicultural blogger?
-I don’t know.
-But the more I write – finalising posts, taking photographs, designing the layout for the blog – the more I realise writing stories is not just a hobby, but a passion of mine.
+The more I write – finalising posts, taking photographs, designing the layout for the blog – the more I realise writing stories is not just a hobby, but a passion of mine.

 In a sense, the blog has come to define who I am.
-When I do have time to catch up with friends, they always ask about it.
+When Icatch up with friends, they always ask about it.
 Speaking at Kurunjang Secondary College a couple of months ago made me realise that some people take my blog seriously.
 On an interesting note, in the middle of this year, I had a dream: two people came up to me in the city and said “Hi”, recognising me as “that famous blogger”.